 Tips & Tutorials | October 7, 2015

-RX 5 Advanced Audio Editor is the flagship component of the RX Post Production Suite.
+Ambience match is available exclusively in RX 5 Advanced Audio Editor, the flagship component of the RX Post Production Suite.